aiven/aiven-docs/docs/products/cassandra/get-started.md

    CASSANDRA_PASSWORD="$(terraform output -raw cassandra_service_password)"
    ```

+The resource can stay in the `REBUILDING` state for a couple of minutes.
+Once the state
+changes to `RUNNING`, you are ready to access it.
 </TabItem>
 <TabItem value="3" label="K8s">
 Create an Aiven for Apache Cassandra service using the Aiven Operator for Kubernetes.

 1. [Get authenticated and authorized](https://aiven.github.io/aiven-operator/authentication.html).